 JEHOVAH TSIDKENU (yeh-ho-vah’ tsid-kay’-noo) THE LORD OUR RIGHTEOUSNESS

 Being straight or righteous has to do with standing up before God and literally being in right standing with Him!
-It’s the idea that there is peace (shalom) between God and us as individuals.
+It’s the idea that there is peace (shalom) between God and us.

 JEHOVAH SHAMMAH (yeh-ho-vah’ shawm’-maw) THE LORD IS THERE

 Jehovah Shammah only appears once in the Old Testament in Ezekiel 48:35.
 Shammah is derived from the word “sham” to be there.
 It is a name of great hope.

 Jehovah Shammah is the name given to the new Jerusalem, brilliant and glorified and restored.